 Employees spend a huge amount of their waking hours in their workplaces.
-Naturally, health has a lot to do with the work environment and work culture offered by the company.
+Naturally, health has a lot to do with the company's work environment and work culture.

 Health has a direct correlation with the productivity and performance level of employees.
 Hence, the bottom line of the company.

-Offering a sound corporate wellness program is financial as well as moral responsibility of an organization.
+Offering a sound corporate wellness program is a financial as well as a moral responsibility of an organization.

-In 2020, a lot of focus will be given to mental health and creating a stress-free work environment.
+In 2023, much focus will be given to mental health and creating a stress-free work environment.

 Poor mental health is one of the biggest issues in the workplace today.
 It causes a loss of over 70 million working days every year.

-Surveys and case studies have also revealed some very appalling data about the mental health of employees.
+Surveys and case studies have repeatedly revealed appalling data about the mental health of employees.

-Good news is: it brought with it the wind of change and awareness.
-People are now becoming more aware and concerned about taking care of their mental well being.
+The good news is, it brought with it the wind of change and awareness.
+People are now becoming more aware and concerned about taking care of their mental well-being.
 The stigma associated with mental health is also slowly fading away.

-Employers and managers can play a special role in supporting mental health in the workplace.
-The aim should be to address the issue, create awareness, identify the factors triggering stress and taking the necessary steps to create a healthier work environment.
+Employers and managers can play a unique role in supporting mental health in the workplace.
+The aim should be to address the issue, create awareness, identify the factors triggering stress, and taking the necessary steps to create a healthier work environment.

-Interesting and Challenging work is one of the prime and long lasting motivators for employees.
-Your employees might continue to work in absence of interesting work but they will definitely not put their heart and soul into it.
+Exciting and Challenging work is one of the prime and long-lasting motivators for employees.
+Your employees might continue to work in the absence of interesting work, but they will not put their heart and soul into it.

-This phenomenon is more prevalent in the case of GenX and GenZ employees.
-They are characterized as critical thinkers and challenger-seekers.
-Problem-solving is in their inherent nature.
+This phenomenon is prevalent in the case of GenX and GenZ employees.
+They are critical thinkers and challenger-seekers, and problem-solving is in their inherent nature.

 Hence, creating interesting and challenging work will be an Employee engagement trend that every company must acknowledge.

 Employers and managers can play a special role here.
-Good performance management system, welcoming suggestions and setting goals are some ways to do so.
+A good performance management system, welcoming suggestions, and setting goals are some ways to do so.
 Doing so will attract the right talent as well as retain employees for the long run.

 Employee benefits must evolve from traditional ones to more creative ones.

 The talent acquisition system is changing at a stunning rate.
-The number of companies is increasing and economic stability has become a reality.
-Companies are now competing among one another to attract the best talent.
+The number of companies is increasing, and economic stability has become a reality.
+Companies are now competing with one another to attract the best talent.

-Millennials and Gen Xers put special emphasis on the job package.
-They prefer unique, personalized and thoughtful employee benefits and perks.
+Millennials and Gen Zers put particular emphasis on the job package.
+They prefer unique, personalized, and thoughtful employee benefits and perks.